managedkaos/bolt-demo/README.md

 Bolt is a Ruby command-line tool for executing commands, scripts, and tasks on remote systems using SSH and WinRM.

-This demo focuses on running commands and scripts on Ubuntu servers via SSH.
+This demo focuses on running commands and scripts on Ubuntu servers using Bolt and SSH.
+The demo environment is assumed to be a Bash Shell.

 Your system needs to have the following software installed: